What is a cancer survivor?

 Who is a cancer survivor?
 Health care language should do no harm

-The key takeaway from our study, and from other published research on the topic, is that using a single label (the term cancer survivor) to describe a diverse population of cancer patients in blanket fashion inevitably leaves a substantial percentage of them feeling unrepresented, perhaps even alienated, by the term – even though many others derive positive benefits from using and hearing it.
+The key takeaway from our study on perceptions of being called a cancer survivor and who qualifies as a cancer survivor, and from other published research on the topic, is that using a single label (the term cancer survivor) to describe a diverse population of cancer patients in a blanket fashion inevitably leaves a substantial percentage of them feeling unrepresented, perhaps even alienated, by the term – even though many others derive positive benefits from using and hearing it.

 In short, because the group of people typically described by the term cancer survivor is far from a monolith, a single phrase that is subjective rather than factual is unlikely to be up to the task.